bl0rp/Home-AssistantConfig/README.md

 I moved from a Raspberry Pi3 to an [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i3bnh.html), with 8GB of RAM, Gigabit Ethernet and a Samsung 850 Evo SSD.

-System Load with HomeAssistant, various Docker Containers, autossh brides and other services is moderate.
+System Load with HomeAssistant, various Docker Containers, autossh bridges and other services is moderate.
 All time laod average is below 0.6.

 ### VENV / Services